PaddlePaddle/PaddleDepth/PaddleCompletion/model_document/FCFRNet/README.md

 Warning: These files are about to 50GB，please ensure you have enough  space to store.

-When you have unzip these zip file.You need to create a file.You need to run the following code in shell.
+When you have unzip these zip file.You need to create a file and run the following code in shell.

 ```bash
 mkdir data